mardeltri/CarND-PID-Controller/README.md

 ### 1. Introduction
 In this project, a PID controller is implemented in order to maneuver a car around a track.
 The simulator provide the cross track error (CTE) and the velocity (mph) in order to compute the appropiate steering angle.

 First, the PID controller will be introduced.
 Later, the effect of each term of the PID controller will be discussed.
-Finally, how the hyperparameters were selected has been explained.
+Finally, how the hyperparameters were selected is explained.
 ![State machine][image1]

 ### 2. PID controller